GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ### Test Topics in an origin trial {: #origin-trial}

-A Privacy Sandbox Relevance and Measurement [origin trial](/docs/privacy-sandbox/unified-origin-trial/) has been made available in Chrome Beta 101.0.4951.26 and above on desktop for the Topics, [FLEDGE](/docs/privacy-sandbox/fledge/), and [Attribution Reporting](/docs/privacy-sandbox/attribution-reporting/) APIs.
+A Privacy Sandbox Relevance and Measurement [origin trial](/docs/privacy-sandbox/unified-origin-trial/) has been made available in Chrome Beta 101.0.4951.26 and above on desktop for the Topics, [Protected Audience](/docs/privacy-sandbox/fledge/), and [Attribution Reporting](/docs/privacy-sandbox/attribution-reporting/) APIs.

 ## Get and set topics {: #epoch}